Macon State Prison

 Atlanta, GA 30384-5699

-Family and friends of an inmate can also send money online using your bank account at westernunion.com.
+Family and friends of an inmate can also send money online using a bank account through Western Union Quick Collect.

 When sending money to inmates in person at a Western Union location, you will need to use the Quick Collect method.